 - No-Sell: As a Vigoroth, her Vital Spirit ability prevented the sleep status.

 - Running Gag: "Teddy is loafing around!"

-- Self-Imposed Challenge: Why it was captured in the first place.
-It's ability Truant makes it only attack once every two turns.
+- Self-Imposed Challenge: Why she was captured in the first place.
+Her ability Truant makes it only attack once every two turns.

 - Shout-Out: Is named after one of Chugga's cats, Teddy.